We can help you start your weight loss journey at HCA Houston Healthcare.

 At HCA Houston Healthcare, our multidisciplinary teams of weight loss surgeons, registered dietitians and psychologists provide you with the comprehensive care you need before and after surgery, as well as for life after bariatric surgery.

 Seven of our facilities have earned the highest accreditations from the American College of Surgeons (ACS) and the new, unified Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP).
 These facilities are home to Redefine Clinical Weight Loss, HCA Houston Healthcare's premier bariatric weight loss program.

 Our weight loss surgery options

 - Adjustable gastric band—an inflatable ring is placed around the top portion of the stomach, creating a tiny pouch that restricts food consumption.
-This restriction allows you to feels full faster.
+This restriction allows you to feel full faster.

-- Biliopancreatic diversion (BPD) with duodenal switch—a surgeon removes part of the stomach and reroutes food away from the upper part of the small intestine to change the way foods are broken down.
+- BPD with duodenal switch—in biliopancreatic diversion with duodenal switch, a surgeon removes part of the stomach and reroutes food away from the upper part of the small intestine to change the way foods are broken down.